mfrister/pushproxy/README.md

     setup/osx/patch_apsd.py <path to apsd> <new root CA cert> <code signing identity>

     <path to apsd>: Path to the apsd binary.
 Usually stored in `/System/Library/PrivateFrameworks/ApplePushService.framework/apsd`.
 You might need to copy it/change permissions to patch as a user.
-    <new root ca cert>: Path to a root certificate in PEM form to replace the original root certificate by Entrust.
-This certificate must be no longer than 1120 bytes (length of the original certificate).
+    <new root ca cert>: Path to a root certificate in DER form to replace the original root certificate by Entrust.
+This certificate must be no longer than 1120 bytes (length of the original certificate, file size, not key length).
 Shorter is ok, the rest will be zero-padded and the certificate size will be adjusted in the code.
     <code signing identity>: Name of a code signing certificate understood by the `codesign` utility, make sure your machine trusts this cert (root)

 Make sure to do this before extracting the device certificate.
 Once you replaced the `apsd` binary, the keychain will not allow the apsd daemon to use the existing keychain any more and returns the following or a similar error: